m3-center/molfuse/PUBLICATION.md

 - RQ3: To what extent do results generalize across proteins sharing or not sharing the same MF?
   - H3: Same-MF transfer is stronger than cross-MF; dimensionality choice remains target- and MF-dependent.

-## Strongest Current Evidence

-- Deduplication integrity: Source MF file contained 2.23× row duplication (430,794 rows → 193,244 unique compounds).
-Dedup by min affinity per compound.
-- Controlled comparison (seed44, UMAP-5D, nn=10, md=0.1): EF@1% dropped from 43.78 → 18.27 (−58.3%) after deduplication.
-- Mechanism: Duplicates created artificial high-density regions that small-nn UMAP exploited; larger nn values were more robust.
-- Orchestration safeguard: main_orchestrator now recomputes similarity spaces when MF/ZINC inputs are newer than existing outputs; prevents stale PCA/UMAP divergence post-dedup.

 ## Notes for Methods

 - Projection-only design to avoid data leakage: fit on MF+ZINC, project held-out actives.
-- Features: 39–40 RDKit descriptors with StandardScaler; Fingerprints: 2048-bit ECFP4.
+- Features: 40 RDKit descriptors with StandardScaler; Fingerprints: 2048-bit ECFP4.
 - Metrics: EF@1% primary; ROC-AUC and PR-AUC secondary; 5 replicates per config.

 ## Next Updates (Planned)